yetianmed/subcortex/Group-Parcellation/README.md

 The atlas is also available in MNI152NLin2009cAsym space.

 To facilitate whole-brain connectome mapping, the 3 Tesla version of the atlas is also integrated into several existing cortex-only parcellation atlases and the combined cortex-subcortex atlases are provided for download in CIFTI format.
+The NIFTI format of the integrated atlas (volumetric) is available for Schaefer's atlas in 200-,300-,400-parcel resolutions.

 A naming convention (anatomical nomenclature) and the MNI centroid coordinates (mm) for all regions are provided in text files that accompanies each atlas scale.